reecetech/bamboo-specs/README.md

     https://bamboo.reecenet.org/bamboo/browse/DNSS-DNPSM

-Each permission will be applied to each group and user in each project for a given permissions entry.
+Each permission will be granted to each group and user in each project for a given permissions entry.
 So for the first group above, the complete set of permissions will be granted to the `Cyborg_Team` group and users `islaa` and `tobind` in the `BST-ST` and `SPAM-IT` plans.

 The admin user used to make the changes (see Credentials and Authentication) is hard-coded to be granted Admin user permission regardless of the other settings in the permissions yaml, to prevent that user from having that permission removed (which would break the program).